nishkeni/nishkeni.github.io/_pages/about.md

 Research Interests
 ======

  My research is focussed at the intersection of Statistical Learning, Optimization and Signal Processing; and I love to think about the Design & Analysis of Algorithms.
 My prime hobby is ‘Thinking’ and I like to model real-life scenarios to find their solutions through Mathematics (for e.g. The Linear Inverse Problem Theory relates to how Humans perceive each other).
-I also like to think about the fusion of Machine Learning and Game Theory, as both these model the most supreme agents we live with; the former created by Humans while the later created out of Natural Science!
+I also like to think about the fusion of Machine Learning and Game Theory, as both these model the most supreme agents we live with; the former created by Humans while the later created out of Bio-Science!

-If any of the above interests you, I am looking forward to talking to you.
-If you've read this before talking to me, I already like you!
+If any of the above interests you, I am looking forward to talking to you!

 <br>

 Get in Touch
 ======

-If you want to chat with me, please consider using [this](https://calendly.com/nishant-keni) to find a time that works best for you!
+If you want to chat with me, please consider using [this](https://calendly.com/nishant-keni) to find a time that works best for you.
+If you've read all the above before talking to me, I already like you!

 <br>